p-sto/design_patterns/patterns/17_Visitor/description.md

 Visitor defines an interface which being implemented by subclasses allows to extend existing client's interface without modifying its code.

-It allows to add methods co classes of different types without much altering to those classes.

-You can make completely different methods depending on the classes used.
+It allows to add methods to classes of different types without much altering to those classes.
+Usage of different methods depending on used classes may be performed.

 Allows to define external classes that can extend other class without majorly editing them.

 ### Example implementation